Skip to content

 1 / 1

-[Externally verified] The company has a forest producer program for its community development initiative to help local people develop forestry businesses.
-The evidence is verified by third-party assurance.
+[Externally verified] The company has a forestry partnership program that offers specialised technical assistance to local people in developing forestry businesses.
+This information is externally verified by SGS do Brasil Ltda.

 • P